 Mathematical Skills

 Ability to add, subtract multiply and divide, in all unit of measures, using whole numbers, common fractions, and decimals.
-Ability to compute rate, ratio and percent
+Ability to compute rate, ratio and percentage.

 Reasoning Ability